greentfrapp/project-asimov/guide_definitions.md

 More urgently, we need to consider the effects of present AIS on human moral ideals.

 AIS can promote human values.
-For instance, low-cost automated medical diagnoses enable fairer access to medical services.
+Low-cost automated medical diagnoses enable more accessible medical services.
 Fraud detection algorithms in banks help to prevent illegitimate transactions.

 But AIS can also violate human values.
 The use of generative models to create fake articles, videos and photos threatens our notion of truth.
 The use of facial recognition on public cameras disrupt our conventional understanding of privacy.
 The use of biased algorithms to hire workers and sentence criminals violate our values of fairness and justice.

 The pervasive nature of AIS means that these systems potentially affect millions and billions of lives.
 Many important institutions (political, judicial, financial) are increasingly augmented by AIS.
 In short, it is critical to get things right before human civilization blows up in our faces.

 AI ethics goes beyond philosophical musings and thought experiments.
-It affects the innocent man who was arrested because he was the wrong skin color.
-It affects the woman rejected from jobs because of her gender.
-AI ethics tries to fix the real problems cropping up from so-called solutions.
+It tries to fix the real problems cropping up from so-called solutions.
 Most importantly, the human researchers and engineers behind AIS have to understand the tremendous power and responsibility that they possess.

 See the [AIEthics section](../about_ai/) for a more detailed look at what makes modern AI different from previous technologies.